 - Take a backup again, by following instructions at https://docs.aviatrix.com/HowTos/controller_backup.html

 Note that rebooting the controller will not impact your IPsec tunnels as it’s not in the data path.
-Please send email to email@example.com, if you have any question.
+Please send an email to firstname.lastname@example.org, if you have any questions.

 Why are IAM policies important?¶

 During the launch of your Aviatrix Controller, two IAM roles(aviatrix-role-ec2 & aviatrix-role-app) are created and two associated IAM policies(aviatrix-assume-role-policy & aviatrix-app-policy) are also created.
 These roles and policies allow the Controller to use AWS APIs to launch gateway instances, create new route entries and build networks and are hence very important to keeping your network operational.
 Please check out IAM Policies, Requirements, Customization and IAM for Secondary Access Accounts.
 After a software upgrade, please update your IAM policies using the instructions in the above links - these updates have to be done for all accounts that have the Controller and the gateway.